 Somadeva's ephorisms were commented on by a Brahmanic scholar who, from his introductory verse, seems to have been named Haribala.
-He frequently illustrates Somadeva's meaning by parallel quotations from Arthasastra and Dharmasastra authors as well as from writers like Jaimini, the great master of the rules of interpretation.
+He fre-Gommentary.1 to have been named Haribala.
+He frequently illustrates Somadeva's meaning by parallel quotations from Arthasâstra and Dharmasâstra authors as well as from writers like Jaimini, the great master of the rules of interpretation.
 But he has few political views of his own.

-Somadeva Sûri's fame as a politicist will always rest on the Nîtivâkyâmrita but many of his ideas are also to be found in one of his earlier works called Somadeva's Yasastilaka-Champû.
-In its third Āśvâsa Yaśastila k aor chapter he gives a description of king Champû.
-Yasodhara and touches on a variety of political topics.
+Somadeva Sûri's fame as a politicist will always rest on the Nîtivâkyâmrita but many of his ideas are also to be political topics.
 His diction and lucidity are admirable, but practically all he has to say here on government has been incorporated in the Nîtivâkyâmrita.2 Somadeva is believed to have written at least three other works which have not yet been discovered but of which one called Trivargamahendramâtalisañjalpa appears from its name to have touched on politics.
 It purports to be a dialogue between Indra and his charioteer Matali or Dharma, Artha and Kâma.